todiane/sologamyp1/README.md

 Featured at the top of each page, the navigation includes the name of the club on the left - SOLOGAMY CLUB - which also links to the top of the index page.

 On the right-hand side of the website are the navigation links which are included on all three pages.

-Home - linking to the index page, Ceremonies - providing photos of members and Register - where potential members can join.
+Home - linking to the index page.
+Ceremonies - providing photos of members.
+Register - where potential members can join.

 The linked menu allows for easy access to each page without having to click on the back button.
 There is also an internal link on the index page to the ceremonies page and an internal link on the ceremonies page to the registration page allowing for an easy flow for users to go from one point to another without needing to scroll back to the top.

 ### **Website Pages**